FAQs

 If you’d like to meet virtually, our appointments will be held using a HIPAA-compliant Zoom link.

-If you prefer in-person, no problem!
-We will meet at my office in Atwater Village.
+If you prefer in-person, we will meet at my office in Atwater Village.

 As such, I offer weekday and evening openings to accommodate your scheduling needs.